There are now 3 possible online modes for units:

-- Level 2 option in the Finance major sequence
+- Level 2 option in the Professional Economics; Finance; Business Analytics major sequences

 - Level 2 elective

-- Typically this unit is assessed in the following ways: (1) participation; (2) group work and presentations; and (3) examinations.
+Indicative assessments in this unit are as follows: (1) quiz; (2) group assignment; and (3) examination.
 Further information is available in the unit outline.